 - Resource pool index -log2I bits, where I is the total number of dedicated SL PRS resource pools for transmission configured by the higher layer parameter sl-PRS-TxPoolScheduling, if configured.

-- Time gap - 3 bits determined by higher layer parameter sl-DCI-ToSL-Trans, as defined in clause 8.2.4.1.1 of [6, TS 38.214]
+- Time gap - 3 bits determined by higher layer parameter sl-DCI-ToSL-Trans, as defined in clause 8.1.2.1 of [6, TS 38.214].

 - First SL PRS indicator - log2NSL-PRS bits indicating the SL PRS resource ID for the first SL PRS transmission, where the value NSL-PRS is the total number of SL PRS resources within a slot in a dedicated SL PRS resource pool and provided by the higher layer parameter sl-PRS-ResourcesDedicatedSL-PRS-RP.